zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Vehicles land vehicle prefab will be enabled.
 LandVehicles will be available for all version above V3.0.0
 - Default Value: False

+### VehicleStaminaHaulingCost
+- Description: The cost per 1 meter of hauling a vehicle.
+This cost is on incurred if the vehicle is being pulled towards the player.
+When stamina runs out, the player is damaged by this amount until they release the vehicle.
+- Default Value: 5

+### VehicleHaulingSnapsOnStaminaZero
+- Description: Instead of allowing the viking to use health.
+The vehicle hauling line will snap when you have zero stamina doing a single one-time damage.
+- Default Value: False

+### Experimental_TreadScaleX
+- Description: Set the tank per tread piece X scale (width).
+This will make the treads larger or smaller allowing more/less grip.
+- Default Value: 1

 ## Vehicle Debugging

+### AllowDebugCommandsForNonAdmins
+- Description: Will will allow all debug commands for non-admins.
+Turning this to false will only allow debug (cheat) commands if the user is an admin.
+- Default Value: True

 ### DebugMetricsEnabled
 - Description: Will locally log metrics for ValheimVehicles mods.
 Meant for debugging functional delays